-The bottom line is that being a good corporate citizen and exercising CSR is a win-win situation for most businesses.
+The bottom line is that being a good corporate citizen is a win-win for most businesses.
 You will increase your appeal and brand authority with socially conscious consumers.
-And you are also likely to see more effective recruitment and increased employee retention.
+And you also see more effective recruitment and retention.

-Furthermore, you will be making a positive contribution to society at large and will be adding real value.
+Furthermore, you will positively contribute to society and add real value.

-Not all companies have the resources at their disposal that the likes of Adidas and Coca-Cola have.
-And while your business probably won’t be able to donate the millions that these big conglomerates can, hopefully, the example they set will trigger some ideas as to the contribution your business could make.
+Only some companies have the resources at their disposal that the likes of Lulelemon and Google have.
+And while your business won’t be able to donate the millions these big names can, the example they set can trigger some ideas about your contribution.

-Taking steps to reduce water or electricity consumption in manufacturing processes is something every business can do.
-Donating time or a small percentage of net profits to worthy causes is another possibility as is ethically sourcing supplies and materials.
-At the very least, every business can look to introduce energy-efficient lighting or can undertake to give away unwanted IT equipment to a local charity.
+Taking steps to reduce water or electricity consumption in manufacturing is something every business can do.
+Another possibility is to donate time or a small percentage of net profits to worthy causes.
+And why not look into ethically sourcing supplies and materials?
+At the very least, businesses can introduce energy-efficient lighting or give away unwanted IT equipment to local charities.

 Whatever you do, make sure that you let consumers know.
 Use your social media and customer communications to spread the word about your commitment to being a good corporate citizen.